safops/MCBCMassacre/README.md

 In early May, Kelvin Williams, was told of the event and proceeded tell others on Twitter.
 When he checked verified the address of the church with Google he found his memory off by one and found the denomination and name of his church had changed.
 He found a _Mount Calvary **Missionary** Baptist Church_ at an address which would be directly across the street on Facebook.
 The address reported according to Apple Maps is the Mount Calvary Baptist Church Cemetery.

 Reviewing photos and videos of the _Mount Calvary Missionary Baptist Church_ did in fact show the interior of his Mount Calvary Baptist Church.
 The exterior photo on the Facebook page showed Mount Calvary Baptist Church.

 Williams and his church were never Missionary Baptist.
-Williams thinks the name change is because he works directly for the Creator performing missions and has stated this to the CIA on several occassions.
+Williams thinks the name change is because he and his partner work directly for the Creator performing “missions” and has stated this around CIA personnel on several occassions.

-Williams immediately noticed a wrecked church in the videos and did not recognize anyone or any of the practices in the church's services and decided to write a [letter](Correspondence/20230506-LetterToMCBC.pdf) to the church's pastor, Rev. Dr. Felix G. Williams.
-Williams received a [response](Correspondence/20230506-ResponseToKEW.pdf) the same day.
+Williams immediately recognized his church, but also  a wrecked church in the videos and did not recognize anyone or any of the practices in the church's services and decided to write a [letter](Correspondence/20230506-LetterToMCBC.pdf) to the church's pastor, Rev. Dr. Felix G. Williams, III.

+Williams received a [response](Correspondence/20230506-ResponseToKEW.pdf) later the same day.

 The _word soup_ in the [response](Correspondence/20230506-ResponseToKEW.pdf) horrified him, the lack of concern by his family member and pastor about the loss of his mother and sister also confirmed it was not his pastor or church that responded.
 Williams has stated that Felix Williams (the pastor) would have called or visited immediately, if everything were fine he'd at least suggest psychiatric help as he's done for others in the past.
 Williams also noted the logo at the top of the response depicted his church, with a choir and the choir stands NOT wrecked as he detailed in his letter.